 Co-branding can be a very powerful way for companies to spur growth and build brand awareness by pairing strategically with other brands.
-We all develop loyalties to different brands, and along with that, a willingness to pay more to get the brands we love.
-By forming strategic partnerships, brands can capitalize on that loyalty in order to convince us to buy, try, and form new opinions on other brands that we may not otherwise consider.
+Truth be told, we all develop loyalties to different brands — and a willingness to pay more to get the brands we love comes with it.

-This article explores the concept of co-branding and illustrates how some of the world’s biggest brands have formed successful co-branding partnerships to capture new markets and grow their businesses.
+This article will explore the concept of co-branding and illustrate how some of the world’s biggest brands have formed successful co-branding partnerships to capture new markets and grow their businesses.

 What is Co-Branding?

-The purpose of co-branding is to combine and leverage the strength, awareness, and positive associations of multiple brands, and transferring those qualities across the other brands in the co-branded campaign so each brand benefits from the others.
+The purpose of co-branding is to combine and leverage the strength, awareness, and positive associations of multiple brands.
+By transferring certain qualities between brands, each participant in the co-branded campaign benefits from the others.

-Co-branding can occur within a larger umbrella brand, or between two or more entirely different brands, companies, and industries.
-In theory, the brands in a co-branded partnership could have almost nothing to do with each other.
-However, it makes sense to have some kind of shared value or attribute that ties the brands together.
+In theory, the copmanies taking part in a co-branded partnership could have almost nothing to do with each other.
+However, the most successful co-branding partnerships have some kind of shared valuse or attributes that tie them together.

 How is Co-Branding Beneficial to Brands?

-This can be particularly handy for brands who’ve been through a rebranding.
-For example, a brand trying to shake a more traditional brand identity might like to partner with a more youthful and daring brand, to help reinforce the message that things have changed.
+This can be particularly handy for companies who’ve been through a recent rebranding.
+For example, a brand trying to shake an old-fashioned or traditional brand identity might try partnering with a more youthful and daring brand to help reinforce the message that things have changed.